branalba/resume.md/resume.md

 hand -->
 ### <span>PCB CAD Engineer, Ravata Solutions</span> <span>Feb 2020 - Present</span>

-- Extensive analog circuit analysis of a bioimpedance sensing board featuring constant current feedback (galvanostat) and highly sensitive measurement requirements.
-Successfully identified and addressed multiple areas for optimization, improvement, and correction.
+- Extensive analog circuit analysis of a bioimpedance sensing board with highly sensitive measurement requirements.
+Successfully identified and addressed multiple areas for optimization, improvement, and correction and lowered board cost by roughly 30%
-  - Lowered board cost by advising removal of extraneous amplifiers, replacing a needlessly versatile demodulator with an equally precise combination of an analog multiplier and set of op-amps, and replacing instances of precision single op-amps with a comparable dual channel variant
-  - Identified issue in galvanostat feedback functionality due to an overlooked phase shift of a 4-electrode sensor's excitation signal
-  - Wrote firmware for the board using the STM32CubeIDE for an STM32F4 chip.
-Employed debugging, ADC data collection, and hardware SPI interfacing Also wrote an accompanying python script to offload captured data via serial into a CSV file for postprocessing
+- Wrote device firmware for an STM32F4 MCU and an accompanying stepper motor-based pump module.
+Employed debugging, ADC data collection, and hardware SPI/I2C/UART interfacing.
+Also wrote an accompanying python script to offload captured data via serial into a CSV file for postprocessing
+- High-volume design and optimization of many PCBs, including high-frequency (>1MHz) bioimpedance sensing motherboards and power management modules

 ### <span>Electrical Team Lead, Space and Satellite Systems</span> <span>May 2020 -- Present</span>
+- Leading team in designing CubeSat electrical system from the ground up (see my own technical contributions in the "Projects" section below)

+### <span>Physics Tutor, UC Davis AATC</span> <span>Feb 2020 -- Present</span>
+- Peer tutor for students taking lower division physics courses at UC Davis.
+Includes individual and group tutoring
+- Topics range from classical mechanics to special relativity and quantum physics.
+Mathematics as advanced as multivariable calculus and complex differential equations are used

 ## Projects

-### <span>Miss Direction</span> <span>Aug 2016</span>
+### <span>CubeSat Electrical Bus</span> <span>Jan 2019-Present</span>
+- Involved in technical work and leadership pertaining to the design of a 2U CubeSat out of UC Davis, with the core mission objective of being the first CubeSat team to demonstrate the repurposing of common hard disk drives as reacton wheels
+ - Designed, laid out, and assembled PCBs for microsatellite actuators (reaction wheel motor driver, constant-current magnetorquer coil driver)
+ - Assisted in the design of and performed the layout of the flight computer, based on a Raspberry Pi Compute Module and featuring a GPS, RTC, watchdog timer, and various sensors.
+Coordinated with software team on establishing communication bus setup
 ## Education

 ### <span>University of California, Davis, BS Electrical Engineering</span> <span>2018 -- 2022</span>